Introduction: The Allure of Hiking in Iceland

 This trail is recommended only for experienced hikers accustomed to wilderness trekking and with prior hiking experience in Iceland.

-Discover the “Hidden Trails”
+Discover the “Hidden Trails” of Iceland

 For those who crave adventure off the beaten path, the new “Hidden Trails” is a perfect choice.
 This innovative hiking trail begins at the base of Sveinstindur mountain, near Langisjór lake, and follows ancient trails once used by shepherds.
 It then connects with unmarked paths leading to Strútur mountain, before joining the final spectacular stages of the Laugavegur trail.
 This journey promises an epic and secluded hiking experience.